eth-cscs/sarus/doc/config/ssh-hook.rst

 this is the case, Sarus's installation scripts will also automatically install the hook in the ``$CMAKE_INSTALL_PREFIX/bin`` directory.

+A custom OpenSSH software will also be built and installed in the ``$CMAKE_INSTALL_PREFIX/openssh`` directory.
+This directory must be root-owned and have write permissions only from the owner (no write permissions to group or other users).

 Sarus configuration
 ---------------------